Spearline have four alert types available.

-- How many follow-up connection tests you would like to run when a number has been marked as busy by a member of our support team.
+- How many follow-up tests you would like to run when a number has been marked as “busy”, “silence on the line”, “disconnected”, etc. by Spearline.

-- How often after a “busy” you would like to run these tests again (e.g two every minutes).
+- How often, after a fail state is identified, you would like to run these tests again e.g. two every minute.

-- If you would like to split the tests into GSM and PSTN.
+- If you would like to split the tests into mobile and / or fixed-line.

 Quality alerts work in the same way as our fail alerts, the only difference is that you specify a PESQ quality score threshold, and if the test is scored under this threshold, you will be alerted.
 Our support team will personally verify poor quality tests before an alert is sent and this alert is available by phone, email or SMS message.

 The PESQ drop alert is sent when an average PESQ score for a given period of time falls below a predetermined threshold.
 You will have the option of setting up daily, weekly, or monthly alerts.
 These alerts will use a custom value, the Spearline country benchmark, or the previous time period average as the threshold.

 The usage alert is sent to alert you by email when a certain percentage of your agreed minimum monthly commitment of usage has been reached.
 This enables you to keep track of your monthly usage and avoid paying for tests outside of your contractual obligations.